 Would your children eat this?
 I honestly thought mine wouldn’t.
-They are sworn meat eaters, and GG is partial to the odd potato, but broad beans?
+They are sworn meat eaters, and my daughter is partial to the odd potato, but broad beans?
 And spinach??
-I held my breath, and ordered the griddled pork with broad beans, spinach and asparagus (hold the asparagus) for my kids to share when we splashed out on a gorgeous dinner at Jamie Oliver’s Fifteen in Watergate Bay on our recent holiday to Cornwall.
+I held my breath, and ordered the griddled pork loin steaks with broad beans, spinach and asparagus (hold the asparagus) for my kids to share when we splashed out on a gorgeous dinner at Jamie Oliver’s Fifteen in Watergate Bay on our recent holiday to Cornwall.
 By the end of the meal they were tugging at my sleeve and whispering urgent requests for me to get the recipe from our waiter so I could recreate the dish at home!

-Being the lovely folk that they are, the staff at Fifteen sent me an email, with the basics for the recipe.
+Being the lovely folk that they are, the staff at Fifteen sent me an email, with the basics for the pork loin steak recipe.
 They’re not daft, and the seasoning was pretty much left to me, but how lovely are they for even bothering to reply?!
 So last weekend, armed with the best pork loin steaks I could find, and half the contents of the herb aisle at the supermarket, I had a go.
 I don’t think Jamie will be beating a path to my door with an offer of employment any time soon, but the kids have already asked me when I can cook it again.
 Fresh, summery, and bursting with flavours, the addition of a glass of chilled dry rosé for the adults made this the perfect sunny Sunday lunch.
-Here’s our version of Jamie’s griddled pork.
+Here’s our version of Jamie’s griddled pork steaks.

 - 4 pork loin steaks